 And I still have too many places to see.

 One of the very few passions that I carried with me for my whole life.
 I bought my first manual, D&D 3.0 Player’s Handbook, when I was 13 after my uncle asked me if a game he was playing with his friends long before still existed.

-Since then, I tried more than 20 different game systems and played and met an enourmous amount of people sharing the same passion.
+Since then, I tried more than 20 different game systems and met with an enourmous amount of people sharing the same passion.

 Boardgames are a good option too, but very few of them can beat the fun of a role playing session with your friends!